 The Tulsi Vivaah puja is observed by married women all over India for the well-being of their husband and family members.
 The tulsi plant is considered by the Hindus and Tulsi herself is believed to be an incarnation of Goddess Mahalakshmi, who was earlier born as ‘Vrinda’.
 Young women pray to Goddess Lakshmi with full devotion to seek marital bliss.
 Tulsi Vivaah rituals are also observed by young, unmarried women to get good husbands.

-Tulasi Vivah 2017 was on November 01 Wednesday
+Tulasi Vivah 2018 is on November 20 Tuesday

 Rituals of Tulsi Vivaah: